North Pacific hake: Fisheries and conservation

 Supported by annual stock assessments such as this, the Marine Stewardship Council certified the midwater Pacific hake (whiting) fishery on the coastal stock in the U.S. and Canada as sustainable in 2009 and renewed the certification in 2014.

 The local and state-managed Puget Sound and Strait of Georgia stocks are "species of concern" - species that NOAA Fisheries Service has concerns about regarding population status and threats, but has insufficient information to indicate a need to list the species under the Endangered Species Act (ESA).
 No directed commercial fishery for this stock has occurred since 1991.

 The National Marine Fisheries Service received a petition to list the North Pacific hake under the ESA.
 The petition was denied on 24 November 2000 (65 FR 70514), but concerns and uncertainties remained.
 During the review for ESA listing, the Georgia Basin distinct population segment (DPS) was identified to include both the Puget Sound and Strait of Georgia stocks.
 The Georgia Basin DPS of the North Pacific hake (called Pacific hake by NMFS) was made a US National Marine Fisheries Service species of concern.
 Species of concern are those species about which the National Oceanic and Atmospheric Administration, National Marine Fisheries Service, has some concerns regarding status and threats, but for which insufficient information is available to indicate a need to list the species under the ESA.

 Potential range expansion by Humboldt squid has been a cause for concern, because they are predators of hake.

+Nutrition

+Nutrition information for Pacific hake is as follows.